AparnaKMenon/ZipFileProcessor/README.md

   - Must include an XML file named `party.xml`, conforming to the provided XSD schema.
 - Extracts valid ZIP files into a folder named `[applicationno]-[guid]`, e.g., `1700017-CCD375E5-D546-44C6-A739-8267F4ABDA83`.
 - Sends an email notification to the administrator on success or failure.
-- Logs all actions performed by the system.
+- Logs all actions performed by the system - Log file with date placed in Logs Folder.
 - Configurable settings via `appsettings.json` and `secrets.json`.

 ## Requirements